pondersource/peppol-php/docs/ngi-assure-proposal.md

 We reached out to all Python-based open source Peppol implementations we could find, and found that Odoo supports the XML-based message format UBL in general, but not Peppol-Billing 3.0 in particular, and also not the transport protocol AS4.
 There is an open source implementation of Peppol-Billing 3.0 in Python and we spoke to the author; he agreed to open source it but said it was an ad-hoc patch inside a one-off project, and would not be very useful to us beyond serving as an inspiration.

 See https://github.com/pondersource/peppol-python/issues/7 for more info.

+# What are significant technical challenges you expect to solve during the project, if any?
+Although the documentation of Peppol AS4 (the transport protocol) and Peppol Billing (the data format) is quite length and spread with cross-references between peppol.eu and OASIS specs that it is based on, we can use existing implementations and test suites to guide us, if we take it step-by-step, doing only core functionality first and then expanding incrementally, it should be doable.
+The XML, the SOAP calls, and the PKI certificates and signatures are all non-trivial tasks to develop, but we feel we have the right team in place to work through it.
+Peppol is based on Java-oriented protocols like XML and SOAP.
+Although we have already checked that there are sufficient building blocks available in Python through pip/PyPI, the IDE tooling around things like XSD will not be as good in Python as it would be in a Java-oriented IDE.
+The UBL syntax of a Peppol invoice is quite verbose, and it will probably be a lot of work to implement that from scratch in Python.
+We'll start with a subset and then expand.

+# Describe the ecosystem of the project, and how you will engage with relevant actors and promote the outcomes?
+Most importantly, we will submit our open source Peppol implementation to https://peppol.eu/downloads/peppolimplementations/ as the sixth entry in the official list there.
+This will give our project, as well as Ponder Source as a new startup, important visibility within the Peppol community.
+We also have some open business development conversations with potential resellers of a hosted instance of our Peppol implementation.
+As a follow-up project, will complete the integration with Odoo's internal data formats, package our code as an Odoo app, and submit it to https://apps.odoo.com/apps.
+We also aim to submit it to ERPNext.
+We actively collaborate with George Svarovsky from https://nlnet.nl/project/m-ld/.
+Stichting Ponder Source is an active driver of the Federated Bookkeeping community, and we will disseminate our work through our website and when speaking at conferences.